 As a result of the strategy selection process, the trust is considered to be concentrated in securities issued by companies in the financials sector.
 In addition, the trust and certain funds may invest in securities of companies located in "emerging markets."
+The trust and certain funds may invest in American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), or other similar depositary receipts of these securities.
 It is a fundamental policy of the trust that under normal market conditions, at least 80% of the trust's net assets will be invested in preferred securities.